thanksmister/android-mqtt-alarm-panel/README.md

 This project was built for a Android devices and is available from the [Google Play Store](https://play.google.com/store/apps/details?id=com.thanksmister.iot.mqtt.alarmpanel).
 There is also a version available for [Android Things and Raspbery Pi 3](https://github.com/thanksmister/androidthings-mqtt-alarm-panel).

-For support you can use the [Home Assistant Community Dsicussion](https://community.home-assistant.io/t/mqtt-alarm-control-panel-for-raspberry-pi-and-android/26484/94) page of firle an issue using the issue tracker.
+For support you can use the [Home Assistant Community Dsicussion](https://community.home-assistant.io/t/mqtt-alarm-control-panel-for-raspberry-pi-and-android/26484/94) page of file an issue using the Github issue tracker.

 The alarm panel acts as an interface for Home Assistant's manual alarm control panel component.
 You can set the alarm state to away or home, or disarm the alarm using a code.
 In addition it has some nice features such as weather forecast and screen saver mode.